mariepzn/IMA205-melanoma-detection/README.md

 # Skin Lesion Classification – IMA205 Project

 This repository contains the implementation and report of the **IMA205 Medical Imaging Project** conducted at Telecom Paris.
-The goal of this project is to design and evaluate a complete pipeline for the **automated classification of skin lesion images** into eight categories (e.g., melanoma, basal cell carcinoma, vascular lesion), contributing to the development of computer-aided diagnostic systems.
+The goal of this project is to design and evaluate a complete pipeline for the **automated classification of skin lesion images** into eight categories (melanoma, basal cell carcinoma, vascular lesion...), contributing to the development of computer-aided diagnostic systems.

 ---